GDimanov/Documentation/README.md

 | :---       | :---   | :---       			  | :---    | :---	          |
 | `serial`   | String   |Card serial number. | YES | "10"|

+> Upon execution the buy card intent will activate and initialize the card.

 Response (VARIABLE_LOAD vs FIXED_PRICE): If cardSalePricingType is FIXED_PRICE, the card has a preset value (e.g., 50.00) that must be charged.
 If it is VARIABLE_LOAD, the price is 0, and the card must be loaded with funds via the deposit endpoint.
 [User Query]

     {